-The shares of the general property in GNP, GNI and GDP can measure the importance of the property sector in the entire economy.
-In terms of national product and income accounting conventions, total final demand represents GNP, total value added represents GNI, and GDP records the value created through the process of production and is the sum of the total value added by sectors plus taxes less subsidies on products.
+The share of the general property sector in GNP, GNI and GDP can measure the importance of the property sector in the entire economy.
+In terms of national product and income accounting conventions, total final demand represents GNP, total value added represents GNI (Bon, 2000), and GDP records the value created through the process of production and is the sum of the total value added by sectors plus taxes less subsidies on products.
 A higher value implies larger contributions of the property sector to the national economy.
-Table 1 shows the shares of Australian property sector in GNP, GNI and GDP respectively.
-The different values of the indicators represent the different developing levels of the real estate sector and the higher shares in GNP and GDP report a higher developing level.
-Moreover, a higher share in GNI indicates a higher proportion of the sectoral value added in total value added, and reflects the importance of the real estate sector from an output point of view.
+Figure 2 shows the share of Australian property sector in GNP, GNI and GDP respectively.
+The different values of the indicators represent the different developing levels of the property sector and the higher shares in GNP and GDP report a higher developing level.
+Moreover, a higher share in GNI indicates a higher proportion of the sectoral value added in total value added, and reflects the importance of the property sector from an output point of view.